-Hill Repeats – Ultimate guide to hill workouts
+Hill Sprints – Ultimate guide to hill Sprints

-Hill repeats – Do you live near a beautiful landscape that’s dotted with braes, pikes and, tors?
-If that’s the case, you can start your journey to master hill running right away!
+Hill sprints – Do you live near a beautiful landscape that’s dotted with braes, pikes and, tors?
+If that’s the case, you can start your journey to master hill sprints right away!

-However, remember that your perception – which involves running up & down a hill – can be vastly different compared to the general running population when doing hill repeats.
+However, remember that your perception – which involves running up & down a hill – can be vastly different compared to the general running population when doing hill sprints.

-Hill repeats present a number of different challenges.
+Hill sprints present a number of different challenges.
 They are obstacles that prevent you from logging fast times.
 Running on them can be a lung-bursting, muscle-sapping exercise filled with pain and misery.

 Yep, we’re not exaggerating!
-Hills can be challenging and tough to overcome.
+Hill repeats can be challenging and tough to overcome.
 They will break your running rhythm, strain your body immensely, and hinder your ability to run faster times.

 You can even prevent sore leg muscles by running on hills!
-To put it simply, hill running can transform you into a healthier, faster, and stronger runner.
+To put it simply, hill repeats can transform you into a healthier, faster, and stronger runner.